 The service charge for each sewage unit is determined by dividing the total required supplemental revenue by the total number of sewage units in the District.
-The service charge for each parcel is determined by multiplying the service charge for each sewage unit by the number of sewage units attributable to the parcel, which in turn, is determined by the class of real property and the sewage unit formula and the flow, COD, and SS loadings from Table 1, which shows the corresponding value for each class of real property in District No. 29.
+The service charge for each parcel is determined by multiplying the service charge for each sewage unit by the number of sewage units attributable to the parcel, which in turn, is determined by the class of real property and the sewage unit formula and the flow, COD and SS loadings from Table 1, which shows the corresponding value for each class of real property in South Bay Cities Sanitation District.

-Based upon presently anticipated sources of funds, the service charge rate for fiscal year 2024-25 is \$367 per sewage unit.
-Parcels with significantly lower water usage may be eligible for a reduced rate pursuant to the terms of the Master Service Charge Ordinance of County Sanitation District No. 29 of Los Angeles County.
+Based upon presently anticipated sources of funds, the service charge rate for fiscal year 2024-25 is \$75 per sewage unit.
+Parcels with significantly lower water usage may be eligible for a reduced rate pursuant to the terms of the Master Service Charge Ordinance of South Bay Cities Sanitation District of Los Angeles County.

-DESCRIPTION OF PARCELS RECEIVING SERVICES AND IDENTIFICATION OF AMOUNT OF CHARGE $\underline{\mathsf{FOR}}$ PARCEL
+DESCRIPTION OF PARCELS RECEIVING SERVICES AND IDENTIFICATION OF AMOUNT OF CHARGE FOR EACH PARCEL

-All parcels of real property within the 2024-25 Tax Rate Areas as shown in Table 2 are receiving or benefiting from the services and facilities of District No. 29.
-Additionally, the parcels listed in Table 3, which do not fall within the Tax Rate Areas shown in Table 2, are receiving or benefiting from the services and facilities of District No. 29.
+All parcels of real property within the 2024-25 Tax Rate Areas as shown in Table 2 are receiving or benefiting from the services and facilities of South Bay Cities Sanitation District.
 Said parcels are more particularly described in maps prepared in accordance with Section 327, Revenue and Taxation Code, which are on file in the office of the County Assessor, which maps are hereby incorporated herein by reference.